Across the country over 95% of all Red Cross staff are volunteers. Below are a few ways that you can join our team and give back to our community.

 Pet Therapy Program (Clark County in Indiana and Ft.
 Knox area in Kentucky)

 The Pet Therapy program is available at the Clark County service site located in Jeffersonville, Indiana and the Ft.
 Knox service site in Kentucky.
 Our primary focus is to provide comfort and companionship to our community by sharing our dogs with residents and patients.
 Volunteer owners and pets visit nursing homes, hospitals, wounded warrior recovery units, and more.
 Training is required for pets.

 Ft.
 Knox Service Center

 The Ft.
-Knox Service Center of the Louisville Area Chapter has numerous opportunities, including military casework, community programs like Pet Therapy, Helping Hands and Santa’s Workshop, medical facility roles at Ireland Army Hospital, and more.
+Knox Service Center of the South Central Kentucky Chapter has numerous opportunities, including military casework, community programs like Pet Therapy, Helping Hands and Santa’s Workshop, medical facility roles at Ireland Army Hospital, and more.